BiologyTools/Bio/README.md

 image.SaveSeries("16bitTestSaveStack.ome.tif", 0);

 ## Scripting
 -  Save scripts into "StartupPath/Scripts" with ".cs" ending.
-Open script editor & script runner from menu
+-  Open script editor and recorder from menu.
 -  Double click on script name in Script runner to run script.
 -  Scripts saved in Scripts folder will be loaded into script runner.
 -  Program installer include sample script "Sample.cs" which gets & sets pixels and saves resulting image.